omeka/omeka-s-enduser/docs/modules/hierarchy.md

 The Hierarchy module has six configuration options for each site:

-- **Link directly to item set**: If checked, the hierarchy will not link groupings to their own custom public pages; the hierarchy's link structure will send users directly to item set pages.
+- **Link directly to item set**: If checked, the hierarchy will not link groupings to their own custom public pages.
+The hierarchy's link structure will send users directly to item set pages.
     - This will disable the "Combine hierarchy resources" setting below.
-    - If you choose to link directly to item sets in the hierarchy, there will be no public links available to the groupings pages, although those pages will still exist on the site.
-Site visitors can access the grouping pages created by this module if you supply those links to them in some other way (such as in your navigation).
+    - If you choose to link directly to item sets in the hierarchy, there will be no public links available to the groupings pages.
+However, those pages will still exist on the site.
+Site visitors can access the grouping pages created by this module if you supply those links to them in some other way.
+For instance, in your navigation.
 So, the "Show item set metadata" setting may become redundant as it only affects grouping pages.
 You may also wish to turn off the "Show item sets beneath hierarchy" setting.
 - **Show hierarchy label**: If checked, the hierarchy's assigned label will display as the hierarchy header on public pages.
 If unchecked, the hierarchy will display without a label.
 You can also leave individual hierarchy labels blank.
 This only applies to the hierarchy headers; individual groupings' labels are unaffected by this setting.
-- **Show hierarchy resource counts**: If checked, hierarchy grouping labels will be followed by the number of resources within the currently assigned item set, in parentheses.
+- **Show hierarchy resource counts**: If checked, hierarchy grouping labels will be followed by the number of resources within the currently assigned item set in parentheses.
 - **Combine hierarchy resources**: If checked, groupings will display the resources of all child groupings in resource counts and on grouping browse pages.
-If you show resource counts for each level of your hierarchy, and if you also combine those counts, you will see the total number of items of each grouping and its children.
+You will see the total number of items of each grouping and its children if you show resource counts for each level of your hierarchy and if you combine those counts.
 If those items are in more than one included item set, they will not be counted twice.
-- **Show item sets beneath hierarchy**: If checked, a paragraph will display below the hierarchy with a list of all item sets that have been added to the groupings in the hierarchy.
-This is a way to provide direct links to item sets' view pages independently of the hierarchy's own link structure.
+- **Show item sets beneath hierarchy**: If checked, a paragraph will display below the hierarchy.
+It will list all item sets that have been added to the groupings in the hierarchy.
+This provides direct links to item sets' view pages independently of the hierarchy's own link structure.
 - **Show item set metadata on grouping pages**: If checked, the assigned item set's title, description, and image will display on each grouping's browse page.
-This will not show children groupings' item set information, only the one item set linked to the given grouping.
+This will not show children groupings' item set information.
+It will only sho won the one item set linked to the given grouping.

-Note that in the following image, the grouping label is shown in the hierarchy on the left, while the full item set title is shown in the area on the right, alongside the item set description and thumbnail.
+In the following image, the grouping label is shown in the hierarchy on the left.
+The full item set title is shown in the area on the right, alongside the item set description and thumbnail.

 ![A grouping page showing information about the attached item set.](modulesfiles/hierarchy_groupingPage.png)

 !!! note
-	A hierarchical grouping set to an item set, if the "Link directly" setting above is checked, will link even to item sets that are empty.
-This may be useful if your item sets have lots of metadata - for example, if you are using the [ArchivesSpace Connector](aspaceconnector.md) to import many archival container objects with descriptive arrangement information, you may have 4 empty item sets above a "folder" level item set that contains items.
+	If you checked "Link directly," a hierarchical grouping set to an item set will link even to item sets that are empty.
+This may be useful if your item sets have lots of metadata.
+For example, you might use the [ArchivesSpace Connector](aspaceconnector.md) to import many archival container objects with descriptive arrangement information.
+You may have 4 empty item sets above a "folder" level item set that contains items.
 These links will always show item sets with 0 items.
-Depending on the theme (such as Default), the items (or lack of items) contained in the item set may be displayed prominently.
+Depending on the theme, the items contained in the item set may be displayed prominently.
 We recommend finding a theme that suits the collections of your site.
 Also consider removing the item sets from the hierarchy if you do not want them to be displayed when they have no items.
 You can add them later, after adding items to them.

 ## Display hierarchies on a site

 Public pages will display the hierarchy as a tree.
-Groupings with items in them will be links; groupings without any items will be displayed in plain text.
+Groupings with items in them will be links; groupings without any items display in plain text.

-Depending on your site settings, each link in the hierarchy will point to a public page, in the form `yourinstallation.org/s/your-site/hierarchy/01`.
-This will display the chosen hierarchy at left, and all the items contained in the given grouping at right (either all the items in the attached item set, or including all the children items as per your site settings).
+Depending on your site settings, each link in the hierarchy will point to a public page.
+It takes the form of `yourinstallation.org/s/your-site/hierarchy/01`.
+This displays the chosen hierarchy at left and all the items contained in the given grouping at right.
+This involves either all the items in the attached item set or including all the children items as per your site settings.

-Depending on your site settings, underneath the hierarchy on these pages will be a list of all the item sets that are included in the full hierarchy, so that users can navigate to those if needed.
-(See the image at the top of this page for an example.)
+Depending on your site settings, a list of all item sets included in the full hierarchy will appear underneath the hierarchy on these pages.
+This is so users can navigate to those if needed.
+See the image at the top of this page for an example.
 On site page blocks and on resources (items and item sets), this section will not display.

 !!! note
 	Public display will depend on whether the included item sets are added to the site as resources.
-If an item set is included in a hierarchy but not added to the site, the text "(Private)" will appear after the label, and it will be unlinked with no resource count.
+If an item set is included in a hierarchy but not added to the site, the text "(Private)" will appear after the label.
+Ut will be unlinked with no resource count.
 In the image above, "Folder 2" is a public item set that is not included in the site.
-Item sets with visibility set to "private" will not be available to logged-out users; they will also display as unlinked and with "(Private)" after the label.
+Item sets with visibility set to "private" will not be available to logged-out users.
+They will also display as unlinked and with "(Private)" after the label.
 They will appear as normal to logged-in users, and in hierarchies in the administrative interface.

 You can display hierarchies in two ways on your sites:

 - By adding resource page blocks to item and item set view pages
 - By adding page blocks to site pages.

-Remember that all of the hierarchies displayed on a given site will be formatted according to the site-wide settings.
+Remember, the site-wide settings format all the hierarchies displayed on a given site.
 For example, you cannot display combined resource counts in one area of your site and grouping-specific counts in other areas.

 ### Resource blocks